-Road trips can either be really fun or completely exhausting!
-Unforgettably fun if you are well prepared and relaxed or completely exhausting and stressful if you haven’t prepared well.
-Worrying about your vehicle, your safety, the route you are taking and how quickly you need to arrive at your destination can lead to unnecessary anxiety and worry.
+Road trips can either be really fun or completely exhausting, especially when you have kids!
+It is unforgettable fun if you are well prepared and relaxed or completely exhausting and stressful if you haven’t prepared well.
+Worrying about your vehicle, your safety, the route you are taking, and how quickly you need to arrive at your destination can lead to unnecessary anxiety and worry.
 Below are four simple tips to help you plan for and enjoy a long road trip.

 Prepare, Especially When Travelling Alone